Does Extra Point Count As Field Goal

 Common Misconceptions: Addressing the Confusion

 Another point of confusion can be how some sources might refer to an extra point attempt after a touchdown as a "field goal attempt" – this terminology error doesn't mean they are fundamentally the same.
-It simply refers to the act of kicking the ball.
+So it simply refers to the act of kicking the ball.
 This terminology doesn't change the core fact that it is not a field goal in the true sense of the term as defined by NFL rules.

 FAQ: Answering Frequently Asked Questions